cloudflare/lua-resty-logger-socket/README.md

     Max number of error messages buffered in logger before return to user by next 'log' call.

+* `max_retry_times`

+    Max number of retry times after a connect to a log server failed or send log messages to a log server failed.

+* `retry_interval`

+    The time delay (in seconds) before retry to connect to a log server or retry to send log messages to a log server.

 initted
 --------
 `syntax: initted = logger.initted()`